sukamal-ai/Voice-Controlled-NLP-Arduino-Car/README.md

 # NLP_Arduino_Car

-A voice controlled Arduino Car
+A voice controlled Arduino Car.
 The Car understands Natural Langauge (Commands to move in different directions)